 The installation locations of surge protective devices within a physical structure are determined using the lightning protection zone concept from Part 4 of lightning protection standard IEC 62305 .
-It divides a physical structure into lightning protection zones (LPZ), from outside to inside with decreasing lightning protection levels.
-In the external zones, only non-sensitive equipment can be used.
+The concept divides a physical structure into lightning protection zones (LPZ), from outside to inside with decreasing lightning protection levels.
+You can only use non-sensitive equipment in the external zones.
 However, sensitive equipment can also be used in the internal zones.

 The individual zones are characterized and designated as follows:

-LPZ 0B: zone outside the building that is protected from direct lightning strikes by an air termination system, for example.
+LPZ 0B: Zone outside the building that is protected from direct lightning strikes, for example, by an air termination system.
 The undamped magnetic field of the lightning strike and induced surge currents can cause hazards and damage.

-LPZ 1: zone inside the building where high-energy overvoltages or surge currents and strong electromagnetic fields are still to be expected.
+LPZ 1: zone inside the building where high-energy overvoltages or surge currents and strong electromagnetic fields can still be expected.

-LPZ 2: zone inside a building where overvoltages or surge currents and electromagnetic fields that have already been significantly weakened are to be expected.
+LPZ 2: zone inside a building where overvoltages or surge currents and electromagnetic fields that have already been significantly weakened can be expected.

 LPZ 3: zone inside the building where overvoltages or surge currents are expected to be only extremely low or entirely absent, and electromagnetic fields are expected to be only very weak or non-existent.

 National and international standards provide a guide to establishing a lightning and surge protection concept as well as the design of the individual protective devices.
 They differ depending on region and field of application.
 The overarching standard is lightning protection standard IEC 62305.
-It describes protective measures against lightning events and an extensive risk analysis regarding the necessity, scope, and cost-effectiveness of a protection concept.
+It describes protective measures against lightning events and an extensive risk analysis with regard to the necessity, scope, and cost-effectiveness of a protection concept.